keithbuhler/keithbuhler.github.io/teaching-statement.md

 In introductory classes, class time is 2/3rds interactive lecture, with Google Slideshows available before and during class.
 The remaining 1/3rd of classtime is teacher-lead discussion that accustoms students to the normal aporetic feelings of confusion and vertigo that come from doing hard philosophical work, and encourages them to press on to genuine insight.
 Materials are mainly historical primary sources, such as Plato, Augustine, and Hume, and I coach them on reading well, comprehending, and questioning the texts.
 We also discuss films like the Matrix, Toy Story 3, and Tree of Life.
 I try to always be mindful that though many students are just "going through the motions", there is always a chance that these classes can permanently alter a person's life for the better.

 200+ level classes should allow students with a variety of majors and career plans to discover the potential benefits of a philosophy minor, including the fact that the creativity and problem-solving skills they learn in philosophy are statistically correlated with a higher salary in many fields.
 In these classes, class time is only 1/3rd interactive lecture, with 2/3rds cooperative discussion or student-lead presentations.
 Materials still include primary sources but include some excellent secondary sources, such Oxford Handbooks, or monographs from philosophers like Thomas Nagel and Rosalind Hursthouse.

+Clear expectations give them the best chance of being invigorated by philosophical arguments and becoming self-motivated to read, write, and discuss.
+Each assignment is given in class and supplemented with online (text or video) instructions.

 Students understand and appreciate that assignments are not just for the grade but are geared to philosophical thinking.
 One student said:  “None of the assignments are busy work."
 (PHL200, 2014) Philosophical papers follow a disputation format: stating one's view, arguing for that view, stating reasonable objections, and responding to objections.